Graph potentials and topological quantum field theories: Introduction

 Associated to a Laurent polynomial we have its classical period.
 The relevance of this invariant is discussed in \cref{subsection:mirror-symmetry}.
 The invariance properties of graph potentials from \cref{theorem:alphaofalpha} allow us to show in \cref{corollary:classical-periods-under-elementary-transformation} that classical periods of graph potentials \emph{only depend} on the number of vertices and the parity of the coloring.

 \paragraph{The graph potential topological quantum field theory} Inspired by this invariance under elementary transformations, we will define in \cref{construction:tqft} a topological quantum field theory, and call it the \emph{graph potential field theory}.
-In other words, we have found a new solution to the Witten--Dijkgraaf--Verlinde--Verlinde (WDVV) equation.
+This follows by checking the Frobenius equation \eqref{equation:frobenius-equation}, which in the context of TQFTs and their associated objects can be rewritten as an associativity equation (for the multiplication in a Frobenius algebra) or as the Witten--Dijkgraaf--Verlinde--Verlinde (WDVV) equation.

-Its partition function~$\mathrm{Z}^{\mathrm{gp}}(t)$ (for any~$t\in\mathbb{R}$) assigns to the pair of pants~$\Sigma_{0,3}$ with~$1+\epsilon$ anticlockwise oriented circles, for~$\epsilon\in\{0,1\}$, the appropriately colored vertex potential, i.e.
+Its partition function~$\mathrm{Z}^{\mathrm{gp}}(t)$ (for any~$t\in\mathbb{R}$) assigns to the pair of pants~$\Sigma_{0,3}$ with~$1+\epsilon$ anticlockwise oriented circles, for~$\epsilon\in\{0,1\}$, the appropriately colored vertex potential, i.e.,